January 14, 2021

 From left to right: light rain, moderate rain (no droplets on enclosure), moderate rain (droplets on enclosure)

-To learn more about impact of weather conditions on camera and lidar, view the on-demand webinar: Discover Adverse Weather Conditions Simulations.
+To learn more about impact of weather conditions on camera and lidar, view the on-demand webinar: Weather Simulation for Virtual Sensor Testing

 While current sensor technologies – including optical cameras and lidars, have fallen short under foggy conditions – there is a positive development: thermal imaging.
 Because they can sense far infrared radiation, thermal sensors reveal contrasts in temperature, which can be valuable in detecting people, animals and other heat-producing objects in fog and other visually obscure conditions.